stevenctl/blog/content/tech/buoyancy/index.md

   on our 3D curve.
 * Leverage the cross product to find our normals.

+If we were to try central differences, we end up getting issues near the peak of a step curve.

-The last one is the easiest, in my opinion.
+The last one is not only the most accurate, but also the easiest, in my opinion.
 The first paragraph of [the Wikipedia article for the cross product](https://en.wikipedia.org/wiki/Cross_product) mentions using them to calculate normal vectors.